Skip to content

 Just as nodes can have properties, so can edges.
 Edge properties are represented in Rel using hyperedges.

-In the sentence analogy, if the source node is the subject, and the target node is the direct object, an edge property is the indirect object.
-When speaking about your data in natural language, edge properties are often objects of prepositions like “since,” “on,” “for,” “by,” etc.
+In natural language, if the source node corresponds to the subject and the target node to the direct object, an edge property serves as the indirect object.
+You can express edge properties as objects of prepositions, like “since,” “on,” “for,” “by,” etc.

 For example, ”RelationalAI has employed Alice since 2020.”
-This can be understood as:
+You can infer that:

-1. A binary edge employs connecting the Company entity node for “RelationalAI” and the Person entity node for “Alice.”
+1. A binary edge employs connects the Company entity node for “RelationalAI” and the Person entity node for “Alice.”

-2. The ternary edge (hyperedge) employs_since connecting the “RelationalAI” and “Alice” entity nodes to a value node, a Year with the value 2020.
+2. The ternary edge (hyperedge) employs_since connects the “RelationalAI” and “Alice” entity nodes to a value node Year, with the value 2020.
 The value node is the edge property.

 Here is an ORM diagram for this relationship.
-Note that the ORM diagram can be read across the set of role boxes, just like a sentence: ”Company employs Person since Date.”
+Note that you can read the ORM diagram just like a sentence across the set of role boxes: ”Company employs Person since Date.”

 Hyperedge